Robotics-Club-IIT-BHU/ROS-Specialization-22/README.md

 [ros wiki](http://wiki.ros.org/Documentation)
 and
 [ros answers](https://answers.ros.org/questions/)
-as they containing literally everything from where most of us have learnt ROS.**
+as they contain literally everything from where most of us have learnt ROS.**